LibreSolar/charge-controller-firmware/README.md

 4. Connect the board via a programmer.
 See the Libre Solar website for [further project-agnostic instructions](http://libre.solar/docs/flashing).

 5. Press the upload button at the bottom left corner in VS Code.

-## Bootloader Support

-The custom linker script file need to be updated before generating the application firmware binary.
-The STM32L073XZ.ld.link_script.ld file is located in the root project directory.
-For each application, the flash start address and the maximum code size need to be updated in this file.
-Currently, the locations 0x08001000 and 0x08018000 are used for applications 1 & 2 respectively.

 ### Troubleshooting